How to Keep Spiders Out of Your Basement

 2. Keep the Basement Clean and Decluttered

 Spiders love clutter, as it provides plenty of hiding spots.
 Regularly cleaning and organizing your basement can reduce the number of places where spiders can hide.
+This also goes for keeping spiders out of your garage.
 Store items in sealed plastic bins rather than cardboard boxes, and try to keep items off the floor to reduce spider habitats.
 Vacuuming the basement regularly will help remove any webs and egg sacs that might be present, preventing future infestations (Spring, 2014).

 3. Use Natural Repellents